peteroupc/peteroupc.github.io/approxtheory.md

 ## "Moments" of Linear Operators

-To examine the approximation behavior of linear operators, it is helpful to find the so-called "moments" of those operators, that is, the functions they map certain polynomials to.
+To examine the approximation behavior of linear operators, it is helpful to find the so-called "moments" of those operators, that is, the functions they map certain functions to.

 For a linear operator $L$, they are: